 4. Max out your HSA contributions

-If you contribute to a health savings account (HSA), try to max out your contributions for the year.
-Especially if you make HSA contributions via payroll deductions.
+If you contribute to a health savings account (HSA), try to maximize your contributions for the year, especially if you make HSA contributions via payroll deductions.
+Why?
 This method saves you from paying the federal payroll tax on those contributions.

 5. Complete monthly bank reconciliations through the current month

 Regular bank reconciliations allow you to submit your tax documents earlier.
-Once your December bank reconciliation and month is closed out, you can turn your focus to filing your tax return.
+Once your December bank reconciliation and month are closed out, you can focus on filing your tax return.
 If you delay the reconciliations and monthly close, it’ll delay your ability to file your return and any potential refund.

-6. Ask your auditor and/or tax preparer if they need any new documents
+6. Ask your auditor and tax preparer if they need any new documents

-If your accounting firm provides a client assistance schedule or a list of documents they’ll need to perform an audit or prepare your tax return, ask them if they need anything new for 2020.
+If your accounting firm gives you a list of documents it may need to perform an audit or prepare your tax return, ask them if they need anything new for 2021.
 Being proactive can help streamline your audit and tax return preparation.

 7. Send documents early

 Why wait?
-If you’re ready and have all your documents together, send them to your accountant.
-(S)he will never say no to receiving your files early.
+If you’re ready and have all your documents, send them to your accountant.
+They’ll never say no to receiving your files early.

 8. Create a list of any major financial or operational changes

-Did you make any big financial or operational changes throughout 2020?
-These could include doing business in new states or jurisdictions, selling products online, buying or selling a business, and real estate transactions.
-And new in 2020, did you receive a Paycheck Protection Program (PPP) loan or economic injury disaster loan?
+Did you make any big financial or operational changes throughout 2021?
+Changes could include doing business in new states or jurisdictions, selling products online, buying or selling a business, and real estate transactions.
+Also, did you receive a Paycheck Protection Program (PPP) loan or an economic injury disaster loan?
+Do you qualify for the employee retention credit?
 If so, your tax strategy may change.

-You can talk through these changes with your accountant.
-Some may impact your audit or tax preparation.
+You can discuss these changes with your accountant.
+Some may impact your audit or tax return preparation.
 Some may not.
-Make sure to communicate these changes well before deadlines.
+Make sure to communicate these changes well before filing deadlines.

 9. Talk about new accounting standards

-If you implemented a new accounting standard, your accountant may need more time to analyze those changes.
-If you didn’t, it’s a good time to touch base with your accountant to see if any new accounting standards are on the horizon.
+If you implemented a new accounting standard, your accountant might need more time to analyze those changes.
+If you didn’t, it’s a good time to check in with your accountant to see if any new accounting standards are on the horizon.
 Do they affect you?
 How?
 Can you adopt them early?

 10. Create a plan to prepare account reconciliations to support your general ledger’s account balances

-Ideally, the accounts within your balance sheet should be reconciled throughout the year.
+Ideally, you should reconcile the accounts within your balance sheet throughout the year.
 If you have accounts that haven’t been reconciled, be proactive.
 Review the accounts and resolve issues before tax season.
 This will help save everyone time.

 11. Discuss the latest tax changes

-Thanks to the CARES Act, a lot of tax provisions were passed, extended, or revised to help businesses through the COVID-19 pandemic.
-You can accelerate AMT refunds, use any current losses for a quick refund, claim a disaster loss refund, and more.
+Thanks to the COVID-19 pandemic, many tax provisions were passed, extended, or revised to help businesses through the pandemic.
+You can qualify for new tax credits, deduct business meals at 100%, and more.
 But, you’ll want to take advantage of these tax incentives before they expire.

-Schedule a time to talk with your accountant about the latest tax changes and any they see on the horizon.
-You may be able to benefit from additional tax savings.
+Schedule a time to talk with your accountant about the latest tax changes and any on the horizon.
+You may benefit from additional tax savings.

 NONPROFITS / CHARITABLE ORGANIZATIONS